East Texas A&M Lions football: The Chennault Cup

-The Chennault Cup is a traveling trophy that is given to the winner of the annual Football game between A&M-Commerce and the A&M–Kingsville Javelinas.
+The Chennault Cup is a traveling trophy that is given to the winner of the annual Football game between East Texas A&M and the Texas A&M–Kingsville Javelinas.
 The trophy is named in honor of famous World War I and World War II pilot Claire Chennault, who was born in Commerce, but spent time training and teaching at the Naval Air Station Kingsville during his distinguished military career.
-Currently, A&M-Commerce has the Chennault Cup after defeating the A&M-Kingsville Javelinas 35–10 during the 2021 season, marking the ninth-consecutive cup win for the Lions, the longest streak for either team.
-Texas A&M-Kingsville leads the series between the Lions and Javelinas with an overall record of 36–31–1, and 16-12 in the Chennault Cup series.
+Currently, East Texas A&M has the Chennault Cup after defeating the A&M-Kingsville Javelinas 35–10 during the 2021 season, marking the ninth-consecutive cup win for the Lions, the longest streak for either team.
+Texas A&M-Kingsville leads the series between the Lions and Javelinas with an overall record of 36–31–1, and 16–12 in the Chennault Cup series.

 The President's Cup

-The President's Cup is a traveling trophy that is awarded to the winner of the annual Football game between A&M-Commerce and the Tarleton State Texans.
-The Cup is sponsored by the Texas A&M University System and the Presidents of the respective institutions as TAMUC and TSU are the two largest schools in the A&M System behind Texas A&M University, the flagship institution.
-Currently, A&M-Commerce holds the lead in the series between these two schools with an overall record of 15–14 against Tarleton State.
-Tarleton currently holds the President's Cup after defeating A&M-Commerce by a score of 35–21 during the 2019 season.
+The President's Cup is a traveling trophy that is awarded to the winner of the annual football game between East Texas A&M and the Tarleton State Texans.
+The Cup is sponsored by the Texas A&M University System and the Presidents of the respective institutions as ETAMU and TSU are the two largest schools in the A&M System behind Texas A&M University, the flagship institution.
+Currently, East Texas A&M holds the lead in the series between these two schools with an overall record of 15–14 against Tarleton State.
+Tarleton currently holds the President's Cup after defeating then-A&M–Commerce by a score of 35–21 during the 2019 season.

 East Texas vs. West Texas

 Though not a trophy game, the annual match-up between the Lions and the Buffaloes of West Texas A&M University has developed into a fierce cross-state rivalry.
-The rivalry's name is derived from both schools' former names, East Texas State University (A&M-Commerce) and West Texas State University (West Texas A&M) and their respective eastern and western location in the northern half of Texas.
+The rivalry's name is derived from both schools' former names, East Texas State University (East Texas A&M) and West Texas State University (West Texas A&M) and their respective eastern and western location in the northern half of Texas.
 Adding to the competitive nature of the game during 2013 through 2018 is that then-A&M-Commerce head coach Colby Carthel was the defensive coordinator for the West Texas A&M Buffaloes from 2006–2012 and his father Don Carthel was the head coach of West Texas A&M's football team during that same time period.
-Currently, A&M-Commerce leads the series 21-14 all-time against the West Texas A&M Buffaloes and has won seven matchups in a row following a 15-3 win during the 2021 season.
+Currently, East Texas A&M leads the series 21–14 all-time against the West Texas A&M Buffaloes and has won seven matchups in a row following a 15–3 win during the 2021 season.